mearley24/ai-inventory-app/README.md

    - SKU/barcode numbers
 4. Review extracted items (all selected by default)
 5. Tap items to deselect any you don't want to import
-6. Tap "Add to Inventory" to import selected items
+6. Tap "Add to Inventory" - duplicates are automatically merged!

+**Auto-Merge Behavior:**
+- **Adds Quantities**: For existing items, quantities are added together
+- **Updates Info**: Price and barcode are updated if provided
+- **New Items**: Items that don't exist are added automatically
+- **No Manual Review**: Everything happens in the background

 **Supported Formats:**
 - Images: PNG, JPEG, GIF, WEBP (via OpenAI GPT-4o Vision)